 The Specific Modality Training (SMT) programme is a (minimum) four year training in psychoanalytic psychotherapy.
 The SMT comprises both the Masters component of training and the post-Masters period.
 The Masters component is awarded by UCD or Dublin Business School or equivalent in accordance with their academic processes.
 Post-Masters the School of Psychotherapy is in position to provide two year period of training because of its role as site for the delivery of the UCD MSc in Psychoanalytic Psychotherapy and significant components of the DBS MA in Psychoanalytic Psychotherapy.
 The Programme Directors of the two Masters programmes act as Directors of the SMT programme ensuring a knowledge of each student’s progression that is continuous through the (minimum) four year period of training.
 Application onto the post Masters period of training is not automatic.
 Graduates of the Masters programmes make a distinct application for this period of study.
-Primarily the objective of the post-Masters component of the SMT is to provide a suitable and sound structure for trainees to continue their clinical practice, their psychoanalysis and their supervision and all this work verified by the School of Psychotherapy.
+Primarily the purpose of the post-Masters component of the SMT is to provide a suitable and sound structure for trainees to continue their clinical practice, their psychoanalysis and their supervision and have all this work verified by the School of Psychotherapy.
 Through this structure for training in psychoanalytic psychotherapy, described by Sigmund Freud as a potential application of psychoanalysis (an application not without problems regarding its relation to psychoanalysis) the School of Psychotherapy is carrying out its purpose of advancing “education through the provision of teaching, training and research in psychoanalysis and psychotherapy.”

 The SMT structure has been designed to satisfy application for membership criteria for professional bodies that are within the Irish Council For Psychotherapy (ICP) and adhere to the minimum four year training model advocated by ICP.
 Applicants interested in meeting ICP requirements are recommended to contact a professional body in the psychoanalytic section of the ICP such as the Association for Psychoanalysis and Psychotherapy in Ireland (appipsychotherapy.com) or the Irish Forum for Psychoanalytic Psychotherapy (www.ifpp.ie) for specific details on application criteria.